cybercomsweden/react-workshop/labs/04/README.md

 [https://codepen.io/damoberg/pen/XRdQRE](https://codepen.io/damoberg/pen/XRdQRE)

 ## Test definition
-We are about to fetch data for our React application using the `fetch()` feature (available in newser browsers).
+We are about to fetch data for our React application using the `fetch()` feature (available in newer browsers).

 - Add following url to the `fetch()` function
 ```